 Golden Retrievers are athletic, intelligent dogs.
 They therefore need plenty of physical and mental stimulation in order to be happy and settled at home.

-Your time spent dog training can account for a large chunk of these requirements however, with activities like recall training, heel work, retrieving and advanced agility or obedience providing fun ways to get you both working together and burning off some excess energy.
+Your time spent dog training can account for a large chunk of these requirements however, with activities.
+Obedience training, retrieving and advanced agility are fun ways to get you both together and burning off some excess energy.

-They are large dogs, with feathery tails which have a habit of knocking items off furniture and occasionally small children off their feet.
+Golden Retrievers are large and hairy dogs.
+They need plenty of space inside and outside.
+Their feathery tails have a habit of knocking items off furniture and occasionally small children off their feet.